 Don’t miss the Pacuare River for white water rafting and the Rio Celeste in Tenorio Volcano National Park for its otherworldly brilliant blue waters.
 With all that to take in, this is a country to experience – something that Flash Pack takes care of with its group solo trips to Costa Rica.

-Where to stay as a solo traveller in Costa Rica
+Where to stay as a solo traveler in Costa Rica

 How to get to Costa Rica